TanStack/router/docs/src/pages/overview.md

 - Parsing/Serialization.
 I'm talking about full-customization here; BYO stringifier/parser.
 - Immutability & Structural Sharing.
 This one is tricky to explain, but essentially it will save you from the inevitable infinite side-effect rerenders.
 - Compression & Readability.
 While not out-of-the-box, this is usually desired, so making it simple to get should be as simple as including a library.
 - Low-level declarative APIs to manipulate query state (think `<Link>`, `<Navigate>` and `useNavigate`).
 This is one where most routers can't or won't go.
-To do this correctly, you have to buy into your search-param APIs whole-sale at the core of the architecture and provide them as a consistent experience through the entire library.
+To do this correctly, you have to buy into your search-param APIs wholesale at the core of the architecture and provide them as a consistent experience through the entire library.

 Let's just say React Location doesn't skimp on search params.
 It handles all of this out of the box and goes the extra mile!